 As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you.

 Before you shell your cash for the cute kitty on the breeder’s website or adopt one from the shelter, you are better off arming yourself with all the information about caring for her.

-What Is A Brindled Cat?
+What Is A Brindle Cat?

-A cat with the brindle pattern often combines two colors: black and ginger red.
+Most cats with brindle patterns often combine two colors – black and ginger red.
 The black can also be diluted gray.
 Other common brindle colors include orange, gold, and cream.

 What Causes Brindling?